|

 What is Rapport?

-Rapport is a process of building a sustaining
+Rapport is a process of

-relationship of mutual trust, harmony and understanding.
+trust, harmony and understanding.
 It

 is essentially meeting individuals in their model of the world.
 This happens through matching the accessing